 My name is Jane Smettem and I have enjoyed a lifelong involvement and love of the horse.
 My equestrian business is a second career and has evolved into Saddlesworldwide.
 I am based near Oakham in Rutland, England’s smallest county!

 For some time now, the business has focused solely on saddles, specifically Ideal saddles and especially “Designed to Order”.
 Some years ago I teamed up with Ian Jenkin of Minster Saddlery.
 Together we have fitted and supplied Ideal saddles to happy customers and their horses all over the world; in the UK, USA, Canada, Australia, New Zealand, Germany, Italy, Ireland, Norway & Sweden.
-More recently we have added France, Poland, Denmark, The Netherlands, South Africa, Saudi Arabia and Japan to that list!
+More recently we have added France, Poland, Denmark, the Netherlands, the Czech Republic, South Africa, Saudi Arabia and Japan to that list!
 Some saddles were standard models, some were standard models fitted to template, some were made to a very individual specification made possible by Ideal’s Design to Order service.
 It has been so enjoyable “meeting” all these lovely horses and their owners around the world.
-So, the decision to focus solely on this aspect of the business was easy!

 Minster are experts in saddles and saddle fitting and have specialised in supplying and fitting saddles for over 20 years.
 The team comprises Ian Jenkin and his father Keith and Ted Lawrence.
 Ted is a Master Saddler, a true craftsman who learnt his trade as an apprentice with Champion & Wilton and has honed it with over 40 years experience.
 He is a magician in the art of flocking a saddle.
 Ian is a magician in finding solutions to problems and working with you to create your Ideal saddle.